ttxchno/YTMusicReadme/README.md

 On the other, GitHub needs to upload the image in their own domain before showing the image.
 In additions, your browser saves cache.
 Give it time and, after a few reloads, the image will appear (I hope so)😎.

 ### Nothing is shown on the Readme, and if I try to access the website, it says *Internal Server Error*
-Go to Koyeb and find the Terminal with logs.
-Maybe Koyeb failed because it isn't perfect, but **if it says something related to Youtube Authorization, repeat everything from step 2**.
+Go to Vecel and then "Logs". **If it says something related to Youtube Authorization, repeat everything from step 2**.

 ## Special thanks to
 - @tthn0 for making something similar for Spotify, which inspired me.